gaultier/blog/how_to_make_your_own_static_site_generator.md

 1. An HTTP server is started.
 It serves static files and also has a `/live-reload` endpoint.
 It uses [server-sent events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to tell the client: hey, a file changed, reload the page.
 1. A thread is spawned to watch the file system for changes.
 When a relevant file is changed, an 'event' is broadcast to all listening threads (the SSE serving threads) with `cvar.notify_all()`.
 While no file is changed, the thread watching the file system is idle since it is blocked on a system call (`kqueue`, `inotify`, etc), and the SSE threads are also idle, waiting on the condition variable with `cvar.wait()`.
 That means 0% CPU consumption until a file is changed.

 The whole code for it is ~100 lines of code.
-It would be even less if I found a small HTTP server library that correctly handles SSE, without having to use tokio, etc. I implement SSE by hand, and since the format is super simple (newline delimited text events), it's not much work at all:
+It would be even less if I found a small HTTP server library that correctly handles SSE, without having to use complex asynchronous code.
+I implement SSE by hand, and since the format is super simple (newline delimited text events), it's not much work at all:

 ```rust
 fn live_reload(